jundalisay/superb/content/en/research/kepler/harmony/book-1/part-27.md

-As the line GO is a First Apotome, its Prosharmozusa is a single unique line, by Euclid X.79.*’^ This line must be such that its square shall be Expressible, but not by a square number; and the line must, together with GO, make a single line Expressible in length; and by X.30,^'^ if this one complete line is made the diameter of a circle, say PX;
+As the line GO is a First Apotome, its Prosharmozusa is a single unique line, by Euclid X.79.*’^ This line must be such that its square shall be Expressible, but not by a square number; and the line must, together with GO, make a single line Expressible in length; and by X.30,^'^ if this one complete line is made the diameter of a circle, say PX

 If the Prosharmozusa, somewhat longer than `PA` (provided the whole were equal to the line PX) were from one end of the Diameter, X, applied to the circumference^"^ to give the line XG; then the line